elastos/Elastos.Hive.DevDocs/tech/manual/source/api.rst

      - no
      - Json string is following

-On success, the call to this endpoint will return with 200 and the following optional body:
+On success, the call to this endpoint will return with 200 or the following optional body:

 .. code-block:: json

   {
-    "desciption": "<string>"
+    "Message": "<string>"
   }

 Example curl http://10.10.165.11:9095/api/v0/files/mkdir?arg=/suxx